-- Simplicity: Wrapping a body in a shroud, or blanket, and being placed in a simple natural burial casket or coffin, usually made from pine wood, is ideal for people who prefer a simple exit from the physical world.
+- Simplicity: Wrapping a body in a shroud, or blanket, and being placed in a simple green burial casket, usually made from pine wood, is ideal for people who prefer a simple exit from the physical world.

 Cost: Due to their simple nature, green burials tend to be inexpensive.
 Green burials eliminate such expenditures as embalming, extravagant burial containers, and concrete vaults.